flakeparadigm/TheIncrementalGame/README.md

 Play
 ----

 Simply download and run the JAR file for endless hours of fun!
+(Note: probably doesn't work)